 No Sound Output or System Will Not Power On

 • Most of the time when there is no sound (or the system is not turning on) it is due to the remote/switched wire connection (Orange wire on ST200 Classic, Blue/White wire on the ST400 Cruiser and Solid Blue wire on the ST600 Platinum).
 To confirm the system works you can connect this remote/switched wire directly to battery positive and the system should come on.
-If so, then you need to find a better switched power source (a source that comes on and off with the bike).
+If so, then check that your switched power source connection is connected properly per the instruction manual (source that comes on and off with the bike).

 • Check that the wires are not cut, melted or have any bare wire between the amp and speakers, battery or switched wire.